Constellation Vulpecula (Fox)

 Properties

-Vulpecula is an inconspicuous constellation on the head of the Cygnus from a few stars of almost 4th magnitude that do not have a distinctive shape.
-It is south of Cygnus and north of Sagitta and Delphinus.
-The area of the constellation is 268 square degrees and the center culminates around midnight on 26 July.
+Vulpecula is an inconspicuous constellation near the head of the Cygnus, consisting of few stars of approximately 4th magnitude that do not form a distinctive shape.
+It lies south of Cygnus and north of Sagitta and Delphinus.
+The constellation covers an area of 268 square degrees, and its centre culminates around midnight on 26 July.
 [9, 15]

 Stars with Proper Names [154]